MOLA: Enhancing Industrial Process Monitoring Using Multi-Block Orthogonal Long Short-Term Memory Autoencoder: Conclusions

 \section{Conclusions}

 In this work, we develop a novel process monitoring framework named MOLA for large-scale industrial processes.
 By adopting a multi-block monitoring strategy, MOLA successfully addresses the challenges posed by the scale and complexity of modern industrial processes.
 MOLA can extract dynamic orthogonal latent features, making sure that the most essential, non-redundant features are identified and extracted.
 In addition, MOLA incorporates a quantile-based multivariate CUSUM method which enhances the ability to detect faults characterized by subtle changes in feature distributions.
 Furthermore, the adaptive weight-based Bayesian fusion strategy enhances fault detection rate and speed.
-We remark that these methods lead to synergistic improvement in process monitoring performance when they are integrated together in the MOLA framework.
-Case study results on the TEP problem indicate that MOLA not only significantly improves fault detection rates and speeds but also successfully detects faults that are considered to be difficult to detect in prior research, thereby opening up many exciting opportunities for fast, accurate, and reliable industrial process monitoring applications.
+We remark that these methods lead to synergistic improvement in process monitoring performance when they are integrated with the MOLA framework.
+Case study results on the TEP problem indicate that MOLA not only significantly improves fault detection rates and speeds but also successfully detects faults that are considered difficult to be detected in prior research, thereby opening up many exciting opportunities for fast, accurate, and reliable industrial process monitoring applications.

 Despite these achievements, we remark that there is still room for improvement for our MOLA framework.
 For instance, the current block assignment technique is solely based on our expert knowledge without fully considering the correlations among blocks, which may have an impact on both local and global monitoring performance.
-Therefore, future research will focus on exploring more scientific and reasonable methods for dividing process sub-blocks, taking into account the correlations between sub-blocks to further optimize the process monitoring model.
-This endeavor aims to further enhance its monitoring performance and robustness in complex industrial processes.
+Therefore, future research will focus on exploring more systematic methods for dividing process sub-blocks, taking into account the correlations between sub-blocks to further optimize the process monitoring model.
+For example, we plan to perform correlation analysis on process variables prior to assigning them to different blocks.
+This way, the dynamic features extracted not only capture the characteristics of process data within individual blocks, but also incorporate the interconnections across different blocks.
+This will further enhance its monitoring performance and robustness in complex industrial processes.